well-it-wasnt-me/Import-AWS-To-Localstack/README.md

 ## Working on...
 [x] **ERROR** - ClientError: An error occurred (AccessDeniedException) when calling the CreateFunction operation: Your access has been denied by S3, please make sure your request credentials have permission to GetObject for localstack-bucket/file-path.ext.
 S3 Error Code: AccessDenied.
 S3 Error Message: Access Denied in function: function-full-name
+[] **BOTO/AWS-CLI** I know, i know...some stuff use aws-cli other boto...planning to switch entirely towards boto soon.

 ## Getting Started